amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 Save the **User name** and **Password** as you'll never be able to get this again.

 5\.
-Download microservice code and commit one microservice to your CodeCommit repo
+On the EC2 Instance, download microservice code and commit one microservice to your CodeCommit repo

 Before we log into CodeCommit, to avoid entering in a password every time, we're going to cache the password.
 SSH back into the EC2 instance you were in earlier and run the following command to cache the password for the next two hours.
 While we're at it, we'll also set up a git name and email: